lukasschirren/lukasschirren.github.io/_pages/about.md

 ## About me

 I am a researcher at Imperial College London in the department of Chemical Engineering, supervised by Prof <a href="https://scholar.google.co.uk/citations?user=U_KhvYMAAAAJ&hl=en">Adam Hawkes</a>.
-My research interests span **energy system modelling, operations research, sensitivity analysis, and machine learning** with a strong focus on real-world energy challenges.
-I aim to apply machine learning to enhance energy system models through advanced data preprocessing, hybrid modelling, and applications for energy resilience.
+My work focuses on open-source energy system modelling with an emphasis on deep decarbonisation and energy resilience.
+I am particularly interested in leveraging uncertainty quantification, geospatial analysis, and machine learning to address real-world energy challenges.

 ##### Current Research Projects

 - **Industrial decarbonisation in Ukraine:**
-  Modelling green hydrogen integration for ammonia and steel production in Ukraine using the open-source [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) model, with a focus on sector coupling and risk-aware infrastructure planning to address the unique challenges of decarbonising heavy industry.
+  Modelling future green hydrogen integration for ammonia and steel production in Ukraine using the open-source [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) model, with a focus on sector coupling and risk-aware infrastructure planning.
 This is part of the [SHIELD](https://epg.eng.ox.ac.uk/shield/) project.

-- **Machine learning for energy system data:**
+- **Machine learning for energy system:**
   Developing ML models for advanced preprocessing and improved prediction, capturing nonlinear effects, and addressing data scarcity.
-Currently exploring the application of ML to better capture solar PV generation losses during high temperatures and to estimate hydraulic head at existing hydropower sites.
+Currently exploring the application of ML to better capture solar PV generation losses during high temperatures.

 - **Geospatial Analysis of Commodity Production Costs:**
   Advancing the [Geo-X](https://github.com/ClimateCompatibleGrowth/Geo-X) model and assessing the potential for hydrogen production from solar, wind, and hydropower in _Lao PDR_ and _Nepal_.
 This is part of the [CCG](https://climatecompatiblegrowth.com/) project.